krakend/krakend-documentation/faq/_index.md

 ### Explanation

 The gateway will default sending an HTTP status 200 if the backend returns a 200 or a 201.
-You can [change this strategy](/docs/backends/detailed-errors/)
+If you want to return the original `201` you must use [`no-op` encoding](/docs/endpoints/no-op/).

 ## I am getting a `500` status when the backend returns anything but `200`, `201` or redirects
 E.g: